Velvet (fish disease)

 Velvet disease (also called gold-dust, rust and coral disease) is a fish disease caused by dinoflagellate parasites of the genera Amyloodinium in marine fish, and Oodinium in freshwater fish.
 The disease gives infected organisms a dusty, brownish-gold color.
 The disease occurs most commonly in tropical fish, and to a lesser extent, marine aquaria.
+Periodic use of preventive treatments like aquarium salt can further deter parasites.
+Regular monitoring, attentive care, and preventive measures collectively contribute to keeping fish healthy and velvet-free.

 Life cycle

 The single-celled parasite's life cycle can be divided into three major phases.
 First, as a tomont, the parasite rests at the water's floor and divides into as many as 256 tomites.
 Second, these juvenile, motile tomites swim about in search of a fish host, meanwhile using photosynthesis to grow, and to fuel their search.
 Finally, the adolescent tomite finds and enters the slime coat of a host fish, dissolving and consuming the host's cells, and needing only three days to reach full maturity before detaching to become a tomont once more.